-Join CEF and the London Legacy Development Corporation (LLDC) at the Queen Elizabeth Olympic Park for an important discussion on the future of public spaces and their use for staging private events.
+CEF and the London Legacy Development Corporation (LLDC) held a debate at the Queen Elizabeth Olympic Park on the future of public spaces and their use for staging private events.
 As cities balance community needs with commercial pressures, we ask: Have private events taken over too much public space?
 This timely conversation explores the implications for urban development, accessibility, and community belonging.

 CEF welcomes Julie Finch, CEO of the internationally acclaimed Hay Festival, to its board, strengthening its vision for global leadership in events and festivals.
 The Hay Festival is one of the world’s leading literary charity bringing writers and readers together in events to inspire, examine and entertain globally.
 With over two decades of experience in the cultural sector, Finch’s achievements have included developing and leading the revisioning programme and 10-year strategy for Compton Verney Art Gallery and Park, setting up a cultural trust in Cheltenham, developing the concept for the new museum for Western Australia and reframing Bristol Museums Galleries and Archives around audiences.